Meghan Markle’s Personal Assistant Quits After Just 6 Months, Latest In Shocking Palace Resignations

 Why would she want to leave a prestigious job so soon?”

+But followers of the royal family know that this is not the first shocking resignation this year.
+The Royal Director of Communications, Sally Osman, quit earlier this year.
+She will be continuing with her role until 2019.
+The Times also reported that Steve Kingstone, the Queen’s media secretary, resigned for a post as the communications director of the international confederation Oxfam GB.

 Although Kensington Palace refused to comment on the personal assistant’s departure, Daily Mail reports that a palace source was authorized to pay tribute to Melissa, the PA who quit.
-The royal staffer is described in illustrious terms which begs the question as to why she has left such a prestigious job.
+The royal staffer is described in illustrious terms which beg the question as to why she has left such a prestigious job.

 “Melissa is a hugely talented person.